Meralgia paraesthetica G57.1

 This section has been translated automatically.

-Meralgia paraesthetica is considered the third most common constriction syndrome and thus a possible cause of persistent pain in the outer and anterior thigh area.
-Meralgia is particularly common in the age group 30 to 40 and often occurs in connection with diabetes, pregnancy and obesity.
-The pain here usually arises spontaneously.
+Meralgia paraesthetica is considered the third most common bottleneck syndrome and therefore a possible cause of persistent pain in the outer and anterior thigh area (the lateral cutaneous femoral nerve, a purely cutaneous nerve, is affected).
+Meralgia is particularly common in the 30 to 40 age group and is often associated with diabetes, pregnancy and obesity.
+The pain usually arises spontaneously.

 Etiopathogenesis